 The Hope Connection

 The Hope Connection connects patients and their families with trained volunteers who have personally experienced the challenges and complex issues of a cancer diagnosis.
 Volunteers are available to listen, talk, and offer support at any time before, during, and after cancer treatment.
 To learn more visit Hope Connection or call 615-936-8501.

-To ensure the views and needs of cancer patients are represented, Vanderbilt-Ingram offers opportunities for advocates to serve as members of committees, councils, initiatives, etc. that work to improve the experiences of those facing a cancer diagnosis, treatment and survivorship.
+To ensure the views and needs of cancer patients are represented, VICC offers opportunities for advocates to serve as members of committees, councils, initiatives, etc. that work to improve the experiences of those facing a cancer diagnosis, treatment and survivorship.
 For more information please call 615-936-1072.